 Sook-Kyung Lee, Senior Curator, International Art (Hyundai Tate Research Centre: Transnational)

-Gregor Muir, Head of Collection, International Art, Tate Modern
+Gregor Muir, Director of Collection, International Art, Tate Modern

 Emily Pringle, Head of Research